-Place sugar, water, and cranberries in a medium saucepan.
+- Place sugar, water, and cranberries in a medium saucepan.
 Heat over medium heat until mixture starts to boil and sugar is completely dissolved, stirring occasionally.

 To make the cocktails:

-Place cranberry simple syrup, whiskey and juices in a pitcher.
+- Place cranberry simple syrup, whiskey and juices in a pitcher.
 Stir to combine.
 Pour into ice-filled lowball glasses and garnish with cranberries and orange slices, if desired.

 These Bourbon Drinks with fresh apple cider are perfect for everything from tailgating to Thanksgiving!

 You want easy drinks?
 Look no further than this simple Whiskey Ginger drink recipe.